+If the Standing Panel lacks capacity for seating one or two members of the IRP Panel, the Parties shall try to agree, within 14 days of the notification from the Standing Panel of lack of capacity referred to at [Rule 3(3)] above, to a process for the selection of suitably qualified IRP Panelists utilising, as far as possible, the available Standing Panel members.
+If the Parties are unable to reach agreement, or where selection of all three members of an IRP Panel is necessary, [Rule 3(3)(b)-(e)] shall apply.

 The Claimant and ICANN shall each select a qualified Panelist from outside the Standing Panel, and the two Panelists selected by the Parties shall select the third Panelist.
-In

-the event that
+If one Party has not selected a Panelist within 30 days of the commencement of the IRP then, at the request of the other Party, the Administrator shall make the selection.

-the two Party-selected Panelists cannot agree on the third panelist, the ICDR RULES shall apply to selection of the third Panelist.
+If the two Party-selected Panelists cannot agree on the third Panelist, within 21 days, the Administrator shall make the selection of the third Panelist using the list method as described in [Rule 3(3)(e)] below.

+The Administrator shall send simultaneously to each Party an identical list of names of persons for consideration as Panelist(s).
+The Parties are encouraged to agree to a Panelist from the submitted list and shall advise the Administrator of their agreement.
+If, after receipt of the list, the Parties are unable to agree upon a Panelist, each Party shall have 14 days from the transmittal date in which to strike names objected to, number the remaining names in order of preference, and return the list to the Administrator.
+The Parties are not required to exchange selection lists.
+If a Party does not return the list within the time specified, all persons named therein shall be deemed acceptable.
+From among the persons who have been approved on the Parties’ lists, and in accordance with the designated order of mutual preference, the Administrator shall invite a Panelist to serve.
+If the Parties fail to agree on any of the persons listed, or if acceptable Panelists are unable or unavailable to serve, or if for any other reason the appointment cannot be made from the submitted lists, the Administrator shall have the power to make the appointment without the submission of additional lists.
+The Administrator shall, if necessary, designate the presiding Panelist in consultation with the IRP Panel.

 Rationale for e: As with Section 2 above, the IOT considered that it is helpful to set out in the Rules the processes available to parties where there is a delay in Panelist appointment, so as to move the proceedings along.
 The “list method” process reflects the process set out in the ICDR Rules.
 The IOT considers that it is helpful to IRP parties to have this contained within this Rule 3, rather than having to cross-refer to the ICDR process.
 The IOT has not proposed any limit to the number of names which each party may strike out, since this reflects the current ICDR process and the IOT is not aware of this having caused any issues in practice, but input to the contrary is welcomed.

-In the event that a Panelist resigns, is incapable of performing the duties of a Panelist, or is removed and the position becomes vacant, a substitute arbitrator shall be appointed pursuant to the provisions of this Section [3] of these Interim Supplementary Procedures.
+In the event that an IRP Panelist resigns, is incapable of performing the duties of a Panelist, or is removed, and the position becomes vacant, a substitute Panelist shall be appointed pursuant to the provisions of this Rule 3 of these Supplementary Procedures.

+Conflict of Interest